Mark1626/Paraphernalia/spring-proxy-multipart/README.md

 We've used Zuul with Spring so the embedded tomcat will do the same

-When Zuul receives the request it tries to process it, Tomcat rejects and throws an exception because of the file size, however Zuul received the request and needs to return a response so it hits `/error` in the downstream
+Zuul starts to proxy the request, Tomcat rejects it and throws an exception because of the file size, however Zuul needs to return a response so it hits `/error` in the downstream

 The rabbit hole goes deeper